wso2/docs-is/en/docs/learn/try-authorization-code-grant.md

     !!!
 Tip
-        The playground application will invoke the **authorize** endpoint of the WSO2 Identity Server in the following format.
+        The playground application will invoke the **authorize** endpoint of the WSO2 Identity Server using the following format.

         ```java
         https://<host>:<port>/oauth2/authorize?response_type=code&client_id=<client-ID>&redirect_uri=<callback-url>&scope=<scope>